New Zealand at a Glance

 Planes and Trains

-There are some train connections as well, although these are picturesque routes intended for visitors wanting to see the country’s natural highlights, rather than a regular means of transport for those actually living in New Zealand.
+There are some train connections as well, although these are picturesque routes intended for visitors wanting to see the country’s natural highlights, rather than a regular means of transportation for those actually living in New Zealand.
 Between the two major islands, there are regular ferry connections, transporting both passengers and cars.